uskz/hack_rom/README.md

 # hack_rom
-Hack Mario documentation and ips files(Japanese)
+I am nightbugnet/AC3U1/ユウワン
+I will put here the documentation and IPS files of "Hack Mario", has made in the past.